nicholascloud/20140828-async-flow-control/README.md

 - library with utility functions for dealing with collections and flow control
 - callback-driven
+- will not automagically make all your functions async!
 - my personal go-to

 ### async.series (sequential flow)